 You'll need to decide if you want a fixed, tracker or discount mortgage.
-Also, you should establish whether an interest only or repayment mortgage suits you best; this guide explains the differences.
+Also, you should establish whether an interest only or repayment mortgage suits you best.

 The next thing to consider will be the interest rate, as this will significantly affect the amount you pay each month.